chennnxu/chennnxu.github.io/_posts/2024-12-26-LLM-Development-with-LangChain.md

 tags: [LLMs, LangChain]
 ---

-Get a taste of LangChain's framework and leverage powerful langgauge models to build applications.
+Get a taste of LangChain's framework and leverage powerful language models to build applications.

 ### TOC